wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-resource-limits.md

 [AZURE.INCLUDE [SQL DB service tiers table for elastic databases](../includes/sql-database-service-tiers-table-elastic-db-pools.md)]

-For a detailed discussion of service tiers, see [Azure SQL Database Service Tiers and Performance Levels](/documentation/articles/sql-database-service-tiers).
+For an expanded definition of each resource listed in the previous tables, see the descriptions in [Service tier capabilities and limits](/documentation/articles/sql-database-performance-guidance#service-tier-capabilities-and-limits).
+For an overview of service tiers, see [Azure SQL Database Service Tiers and Performance Levels](/documentation/articles/sql-database-service-tiers).

 ## DTU quota per server